kenkwok0216/BlogTest/docs/MySQL/Creating-and-Modifying-a-Table.md

 ## 3. Creating the `student` Table

-Here is an example of creating a table named `student` using the following command:
+To create a table named `student`, use the following command:

 ```sql
 CREATE TABLE `student` (